Review: “Being White (and Condescending) in Philly” (via Philadelphia Magazine)

 - A man of perspective, Paul, a very evenhanded guy.
 But that night, something dawns on me: Confronted with a drug dealer in his new neighborhood, Paul understood that the guy had to find a way to get by.
 That he was struggling.
 That he had made an economic decision.
 But the “guy” who wanted to sell Oxycontin to Paul was a child—one probably in seventh grade.

-Being a Greenfield alum, and one of the few black faces, myself I find it ironic that once again Huber managed to tell the viewpoint of the heroic white woman who went against the grain and send her kids to Bache-Martin.
+Being a Greenfield alum, and one of the few black faces there, I find it ironic that once again Huber managed to tell the viewpoint of the heroic white woman who went against the grain and send her kids to Bache-Martin.
 Why not tell the story of the dozens of mothers who insist on Greenfield and later on, Masterman?
 Don’t sugarcoat the “white plight” with small anecdotes of one person.
 This section goes back to what I said about balance.
 There simply is NONE in this story.
-That’s it.

 - But this is how I see it: We need to bridge the conversational divide so that there are no longer two private dialogues in Philadelphia—white people talking to other whites, and black people to blacks—but a city in which it is okay to speak openly about race.
 That feels like a lot to ask, a leap of faith for everyone.
 It also seems like the only place to go, the necessary next step.
 Meanwhile, when I drive through North Philly to visit my son, I continue to feel both profoundly sad and a blind desire to escape.